timlau/timlau.github.io/_drafts/2025-02-28-fedora-audio-timlau-audio.md

 This package is used to build application there is using the JUCE framework, so the package don't need to have the whole JUCE source and build it every time. a very basic dummy plugin made with JUCE is located [Here](https://github.com/timlau/juce-test)

+#### Polyphone
+Polyphone is a multiplatform and open-source soundfont editor for creating musical instruments.

+* editing of sf2, sf3, sfz and sfArk file formats
+* compatible with Jack and ASIO audio servers
+* built-in synthesizer, controlled by a virtual keyboard or MIDI signals
+* automatic recognition of root keys
+* automatic loop of samples
+* simultaneous editing of parameters
+* specific tools for musical instrument creation
+* recorder to keep a trace of what is played in a .wav file
+* soundfont browser connected to the online repository

 ## How to install

 #### Install sfizz audio plugins (vst3 or lv2)